 Charges issued by Premier Parking Logistics are based on agreement to pay a set parking charge, in the majority of cases this is £60 if paid within 14-days - for parking charges not paid and referred for legal collection the charge increases to £160 or more to cover additional administrative expenses to enforce the debt plus legal costs (these are clearly defined at the time the contract is made).

 When a PCN is issued on behalf of Premier Parking Logistics we ensure that photographic or CCTV evidence is taken thereby showing the vehicle parked in clear view of a sign and therefore by the actions of parking you are deemed to have accepted all conditions on display.

-Premier Parking Logistics are one of the few companies that rigoursly pursue unpaid parking charges via the courts and all cases are dealt with by our team of in-house legal experts without using third parties - thereby ensuring a consistent enforcement policy.
+Premier Parking Logistics are one of the few companies that rigoursly pursue unpaid parking charges via the courts and all cases are dealt with by our team of in-house legal experts - thereby ensuring a consistent enforcement policy.